ASSORTED

 hopelessness threatens to overwhelm me.

-Through You alone can I pray for my enemies, for those who ignore my plight.
+Through You alone can I pray for my enemies, for those

 I am in a prison chained by fear;